galaxyproject/training-material/topics/admin/tutorials/monitoring/tutorial.md

 # Telegraf & `gxadmin`

-We need to setup gxadmin, and to configure Telegraf to have permissions to run it.
+Via this setup using `systemd` we collect metrics about Galaxy request times.
+To get statistics about other Galaxy-specific metrics such as the job queue status, we need to use `gxadmin` to query the Galaxy database and configure Telegraf to consume this data.
+In this section we will setup gxadmin, and to configure Telegraf to have permissions to run it.

 > ### {% icon hands_on %} Hands-on: Installing gxadmin and configuring Telegraf
 >